chrdevmar/merge-sequelize-options/README.md

 ## State of this package
 This package is far from complete.
 It is essentially a basic object merger at this stage.
 The approach is to implement logic for each of the main options attributes (The ones that don't have simple string or number values).

-Check the [issues](https://github.com/ScaredIbis/merge-sequelize-options/issues) page to see which -
+Check the [issues](https://github.com/ScaredIbis/merge-sequelize-options/issues) page to see which options need to be implemented